Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Modeling with

 The intuitive idea is that, starting with the input stream with highest priority, data from each sensor is only incorporated into the knowledge base if such data is consistent with the data already collected from the input streams with higher priority.

-Note that the solution only considers inconsistency of data on the streams.
-For also considering inconsistency between the streams and the knowledge base $\KB_i$ of the context, we can set ${inp}^c_0(\SOp) = \KB_i$ instead of $\KB^c_0(\SOp) = \emptyset$.
+Note that by considering ${inp}^c_0(\SOp) = \emptyset$, the solution only considers inconsistency of data on the streams.
+For considering inconsistency between the streams and also the knowledge base $\KB_i$ of the context, we can set ${inp}^c_0(\SOp) = \KB_i$.

-An alternative variant allows us to incorporate meta-information about sensors whose readings are considered inconsistent.
-Namely, we may change the definition of ${inp}^c_j(\SOp)$ to ${inp}^c_{j-1}(\SOp) \cup \{incons(j)\}$ in case a conflict occurs.
-Such information can then be further leveraged by, e.g., initiating a control of the sensor if such measurements fall outside of the expected parameters of such sensor.
+We can also easily consider the incorporation of meta-information about sensors whose readings are considered inconsistent.
+This only requires a small change in the definition of ${inp}^c_j(\SOp)$ to ${inp}^c_{j-1}(\SOp) \cup \{incons(j)\}$ in case a conflict occurs.
+Such meta information can then be further leveraged by, e.g., initiating a control of the sensor if such measurements fall outside of the expected parameters of such sensor.

 In all, this shows how the management function can solve conflicts due to inconsistent stream data based on preferences among the streams.
 Of course, many more strategies for integrating inconsistent stream data can be thought of.
 For example, in absence of a global ranking between streams, one way to ensure consistency is to select maximally consistent subsets of stream data.
 A corresponding management function could then be defined such that $\mng_i(\SOp,\KB_i) = \KB_i \cup\ {inp}_{mx}$, where ${inp}_{mx}$ is a maximal set where ${inp}_{mx}\subseteq\{d\mid \addCons(d,\mathit{j})\in\SOp, j\in\{1,\ldots,m\}\}$ and $\cons{{inp}_{mx}}$ holds.